Click on the plus sign + for more information

 - Lentils, cooked: 6.6mg per cup

 - Chickpeas, cooked: 4.7mg per cup

 What does Raw Vegan Ginger eat?

 I eat fresh, whole, ripe, raw, organic (if possible) fruits & vegetables with a minimal amount of soaked nuts, seeds, and sprouts on occasion.
 Certain times of the year I may even break my 100% raw food diet and include steamed squashes and/or stachy vegetables, that's it.
 I like to keep it as simple as possible.
-Plant based vegans typically eat fruits, vegetables, nuts, seeds, beans, legumes, starches, grains, soy products, and plant based milks.
+Plant based vegans typically eat fruits, vegetables, nuts, seeds, beans, legumes, grains, seaweeds, soy products, and plant based milks.
 There are over eight thousand different types of edible plants varieties humans can eat, vegans are simply asking people to cut out (or reduce) a couple of animal species from their diet.
 If you want to see what I eat on a daily basis, follow me on Instagram and watch my stories.